+Participation 35%

-Participation 30% Three Short Papers 30% Paper Prospectus 10% Final Paper 40%
+Three Short Papers 30%

+Paper Prospectus 5%

+Final Paper 30%

+\\\\\\100%

 Course Delivery.
 As a seminar, the success of this class depends on students' completion of reading assignments and willingness to "take risks" by sharing their ideas out loud in class.
-Professor Guerra will guide discussions with questions at the outset of every class meeting and frequently, provide a mini-lecture with a Power Point to help contextualize the relevance of the historical events we are reading or to explain those events themselves in a wider regional or political context.
+Professor Guerra will guide discussions with questions at the outset of every class meeting and frequently, provide a mini-lecture with a Power Point lillian.guerra@ufl.edu Office phone: 352-273-3375 to help contextualize the relevance of the historical events we are reading or to explain those events themselves in a wider regional or political context.

 Participation.
-30% of Final Grade: Participation grades are calculated based on the following criteria:
+35% of Final Grade: Participation grades are calculated based on the following criteria:

 - Weekly attendance (you can't participate if you are not there).
 Note that students who arrive more than 10 minutes late to class will receive a 50% reduction in their participation grade for the week.
-Each seminar is worth 10 points. - Quantity and quality of contributions to class discussion: - Professor Guerra will begin each class with a "warm-up" period in which students will respond in writing to a question or share an idea or example from the reading. - She will collect these responses, use them in class to prompt discussion and assign a numeric grade to them that will serve as a complement to oral participation. - These written responses demonstrate students have read the reading but do not a substitute for talking. - Willingness to engage peers' views and respond to them - Oral presentations: Prof. Guerra will evaluate the organization, clarity and depth of research in each student's individual oral presentation of their final paper project.
+Each seminar is worth 10 points. - Quantity and quality of contributions to class discussion: - Professor Guerra will begin each class with a "warm-up" period in which students will respond in writing to a question or share an idea or example from the reading. - She will collect these responses, use them in class to prompt discussion and assign a numeric grade to them that will serve as a complement to oral participation. - o These written responses demonstrate students have read the reading but do not a substitute for talking. - Willingness to engage peers' views and respond to them - Oral presentations: Prof. Guerra will evaluate the organization, clarity and depth of research in each student's individual oral presentation of their final paper project.
 This oral presentation must consist of a 10-minute Power Point presentation of images and ideas that will help to structure the argument and case you want to analyze.

 Three Short response papers.
-30% of Final Grade: Students will write 3 short response papers of 4-6 pages each on a reading of their choice; however, two of the 3 short papers must engage the secondary-source readings assigned in class.
-The third paper must analyze one of the primary-source readings assigned in class (Manzano, Geggus or Batrell).
-Students may elect to write their papers on secondary or primary sources assigned in any order.
-You just need to dedicate one of these papers to analysis of Manzano, Geggus or Batrell, in other words.
+30% of Final Grade: Students will write 3 short response papers of 4-6 pages each on a reading of their choice.
+Students may elect to write their papers on any two of the secondary sources.
+ALL must analyze our primary source (a slave narrative by Manzano).

-- Students will sign up and commit to the three readings on which they will write response papers at the second-class meeting on August 27th. - Papers on a reading are due at the beginning of seminar on the day the class is due to discuss that particular reading. - All students must have written at least one paper by Tu 10/01. - See below for specific recommendations and requirements.

-- Only hard copies will be accepted.
+- Students will sign up and commit to the three readings on which they will write response papers at the second-class meeting on August 31st. - Papers on a reading are due at the beginning of seminar on the day the class will discuss that particular reading. - All students must have written at least one paper by Tu 9/28. - See below for specific recommendations and requirements. - Only hard copies will be accepted.
 Students who encounter a problem printing must email the final paper to Professor Guerra before seminar meets so as to ensure that it will be accepted according to the above principle. - The goal is to analyze the reading on your own and write about it independently, rather than rely on other class members' reading and views to develop your own.